njeff/atlas/Log.md

 - Keyframes can now be deleted
 - Changed how the cursor is drawn on the keyframe menu so it is handled in one area
 - Added LOOPTIME constant

+5.16.17
+- Added z hold for entering edit mode for each keyframe